 10. Make Sure the Fan is Working Properly

 What is that click-click-click?
 Or that grating sound?
 Chances are it means something is wrong with your AC’s outside fan.
 The fan is necessary to remove heat generated by the condenser.
 The issue could just be debris that is blocking the fan and can be easily cleared.

 The fan may also have a bent or broken blade, and in this case the whole thing needs to be replaced.
 If the blade moves stiffly or wobbles, this could indicate that the motor is malfunctioning.

 Don’t wait until it gets hot to prepare your springtime HVAC maintenance checklist.
 The specialists at family-owned and operated Progressive Air Systems will make sure nothing gets overlooked.
 We appreciate each of our customers and want to ensure your warm weather comfort by keeping your HVAC system in tip top shape!
-Learn more or contact us today!
+Learn more on AC or contact us today!